 At some point in history, sport and commercial hunting led to the near-extinction of elk.
 And by the twentieth century, native elk numbers had dwindled significantly across the state.
 In 1928, 44 elk from the Black Hills of South Dakota were released in McKittrick Canyon in the Guadalupe Mountains.
 This species multiplied rapidly and soon inhabited the mountain ranges.
 In the early 1990s, migratory elk formed herds in the nearby mountains of Glass, Wylie, Davis, and Eagle.
 Currently, elk in Texas are free-ranging, and some may thrive in high fence ranches.

 Where Do Elk Live in Texas?

-Elk exist in five herds; Guadalupe Mountains, Glass Mountains, Wylie Mountains, Davis Mountains, and Eagle Mountains.
+Elk in West Texas exist in five herds; Guadalupe Mountains, Glass Mountains, Wylie Mountains, Davis Mountains, and Eagle Mountains.
 Those counties consist of Culberson, Brewster, Jeff Davis, and Hudspeth.
 People spotted elk in the Texas Panhandle near Dallam County in recent years.